slepc4py.SLEPc.PEP#

 • alpha (float) – The scaling factor.

-• its (int) – The number of iteration of diagonal scaling.
+• its (int) – The number of iterations of diagonal scaling.

 • lbda (float) – Approximation of the wanted eigenvalues (modulus).